-- With the X Mirror option disabled move one of the Monkey object’s vertices slightly.
+With all the Mirror Axis options disabled move one of the Monkey object’s vertices slightly.

-- Then Turn X Mirror option on again but leave Topology Mirror disabled.
+Then Turn the X Axis Mirror on but leave Topology Mirror disabled.

-- If you now move that vertex again X Mirror will not work and the mirrored vertices will not be altered.
+If you now move that vertex again, the X Axis Mirror will not work and the mirrored vertices will not be altered.

-- If you then enable Topology Mirror and move the same vertices again, then X Mirror should still mirror the other vertex, even though they are not perfectly positioned.
+If you then enable Topology Mirror and move the same vertices again, then X Axis Mirror should still mirror the other vertex, even though they are not perfectly positioned.